poVoq/conversejs-ubports/README.md

 - The @ mentions of MUC partcipants is broken.
 Needs improvements in mobile view upstream.
 - The the emoji picker in broken.
 Needs improvements in mobile view upstream.
 Use the OSK emojis instead.
 - Automatic status changes are acting strangely as they depend on mouse movement it seems.
 Upstream issue.
-- XMPP account passwords are stored in plain-text in the qtwebview's sessionStorage (difficult to fix, help wanted).
+- XMPP account passwords are stored in plain-text in the qtwebengineview's sessionStorage (difficult to fix, help wanted).
 - There are no push notifications (also need server component, see future plans below)

 ## Todo
 - [x] Initial prototype qt wrapper with CSS fixes to the ConverseJS mobile view-mode.
 - [ ] XEP-0156: Discovering Alternative XMPP Connection Methods (waiting for next ConverseJS release).
-- [ ] Support for selected ConverseJS community plugins (voice messages?).
+- [ ] Support for selected ConverseJS community plugins (search, voice conference?).
 - [ ] Make nice login and settings landing page with Ubuntu-Touch qt UI toolkit.
 - [ ] xmpp: url hooks to open web-links to MUCs and contacts.
 - [ ] Storage of multiple XMPP accounts for easy switching.